Eagle's Flight

 All of these benefits of having conviction—overcoming obstacles, sparking passion, and overcoming resistance—lead to results.

-A Formula for Conviction
+A Formula For Conviction

 Although it’s true that conviction can come naturally to some leaders, it is also a concept that can be taught and nurtured.
 From a kernel of passion, conviction can be fully developed by ensuring that these four elements are present: